weikiats/riichi_calculator_public/README.md

 _To Riichi players interested in this project_:

-The process flow is customized to my needs, but you're free to modify the code however you like.
+The process flow is customised to my needs, but you're free to modify the code however you like.
 Enjoy!

 https://github.com/user-attachments/assets/ef04bcd1-22af-4fe2-b7d4-343336b3d741
 https://github.com/user-attachments/assets/f3e7e200-2074-46b8-ae7a-3e380d8ef391